LeGend077/framework-docs/README.md

 # What's Next?

-> It is the V1.1.5 of the Framework.
-V1.2.0 will come with lot of Java Edition related UI.
+> It is the V1.1.7 of the Framework.
+V1.1.8 will come with lot of UI.